willllhallll/protonvpn-tray-status/README.md

 ## Usage

-The ProtonVPN icon will be red when disconnected, and green when active OpenVPN connection is detected.
-Note, in the event of a network error, the icon will remain green as the OpenVPN session is still technically established.
+The ProtonVPN icon will be red when disconnected and unprotected, amber when there the OpenVPN session is active but the internet is unreachable (e.g. Kill Switch, reconnect required, network loss) and green when active OpenVPN connection is detected.

 If there is an authentication error, a padlock and key icon (🔐) will be displayed in the tray to prompt you to verify your credentials or ensure not too many connections have been made on your account.